irondrive/andromeda-server/README.md

 For development, simply clone the repo and use `composer install` to download and install the required PHP dependencies.
 For production, download a release tarball with dependencies included.

 ### Basic Requirements
 Andromeda requires PHP >= 7.4 (8.x is supported) and the JSON, mbstring, PDO and Sodium PHP extensions.
 Other extensions may be required by apps for additional functionality.
 Supported databases are MySQL, PostgreSQL and SQLite.
+These require the corresponding PDO extensions (PDO-mysql, PDO-pgsql, PDO-sqlite).
+PostgreSQL ALSO requires the PHP-pgsql extension.

 Andromeda does not use any OS or webserver-specific functions and works on Windows and Linux, Apache and Nginx, etc.  *No* specific PHP or webserver configuration is required.

 ### Install Steps